man-group/ArcticDB/docs/mkdocs/docs/index.md

 !!! note "Versioning & Prune Previous"

-    By default, `write`, `append`, and `update` operations will remove the previous versions.
-Please be aware that having this option enabled results in consuming more space.
+    By default, `write`, `append`, and `update` operations will **not** remove the previous versions.
+Please be aware that this will consume more space.

+    This behaviour can be can be controlled via the `prune_previous_versions` keyword argument.